raensink/stm32-gcc-linux-quick-start/mcu/vtor/README.md

 The vector table is a list of addresses, one for each exception handler function.
 The meaning of each position within the table is hardware specific and corresponds to a specific exception that will be raised by the mcu hardware.
-The position and name of each exception handler is standardized by ARM and the silicon vendor.
+The position and name of each exception handler is standardized by ARM and the silicon vendor, in this case: ST Micro.

 The only exception to this (no pun intended) is the very first entry.
 The first entry is used as the initial value of the stack pointer.